What Are Your Anger Triggers?

 Anger is the great protector.
 Used appropriately, anger can protect ourselves and others.
 Anger helps us stand up for what is true and right.

 You can learn to express healthy anger without fear of hurting others.
+But how do we learn how to release repressed anger?

 Harnessing the power of anger changes everything.